Treat your social media content like precious cargo and take back control!

 In addition, kargoe also gives a percentage of its profits to various organisations that support the Sustainable Development Goals.
 “The world doesn’t need another billionaire,” Willardt insists.

-Willardt’s vision for bringing a particularly Danish outlook on collective social responsibility to shopping extends beyond kargoe’s social media experience.
+Beyond the app WILLARDT’S vision for bring-ing, a particularly Danish outlook on collective social responsibility to shopping extends beyond kargoe’s social media experience.
 In fact, kargoe continues the user experience inside of brick-and-mortar stores.

 Coming soon to Denmark